Planar Graphs & Euler's Formula

 • Vertex deletion: removing a vertex and all its incident edges.

-• Edge contraction: merging the two endpoints of an edge into a single vertex.
+• Edge contraction: merging the two endpoints of an edge into a single vertex (any resulting parallel edges or loops are removed to maintain simplicity).

 A graph property is minor-closed if whenever \(G\) has the property and \(H \preceq G\), then \(H\) also has the property.

-Planarity is minor-closed: deleting vertices/edges and contracting edges in a plane graph preserves planarity.
+Planarity is minor-closed: deleting vertices/edges in a plane graph trivially preserves planarity, and contracting an edge can be realized by sliding its two endpoints together along the edge arc within the same plane embedding.
 The minor relation is more general than the subdivision relation (every topological minor is a minor, but not conversely), leading to an equivalent characterization.

 Theorem: Wagner's Theorem (1937)